core-wg/oscore/draft-ietf-core-object-security.md

 * Recipient Key: 0x321b26943253c7ffb6003b0b64d74041 (16 bytes)
 * Common IV: 0xbe35ae297d2dace910c52e99f9 (13 bytes)

-## Test Vector 3: Key Derivation with kid_context {#key-der-kc}
+## Test Vector 3: Key Derivation with ID Context {#key-der-kc}

-In this test vector, a Master Salt of 8 bytes and a kid_context of 8 bytes are used.
+In this test vector, a Master Salt of 8 bytes and a ID Context of 8 bytes are used.
 The default values are used for AEAD Algorithm and KDF.

 ### Client